Creating an Open Network

 The Select APs dialog box is displayed.
 Select one of the following options:

-activate this network on all current and future APs in this venue.
+activate the network on all current and future APs for this venue.
 Choose a radio

 band from the drop-down list.
 You can choose one or more of the supported radio